 - improved club management and competition facilities for our athletics clubs including meeting rooms, clubroom, and a new latest technology timing facility.

 - increased and improved sports changing facilities that will help deliver a further increase in use of the sporting facilities.

 - new sports medical facilities to support elite and community athletes.

-The proposals will build upon the success of Allianz Park as a community hub and deliver a unique collaboration of elite and community sport and education; a centre of sporting, community and educational excellence within a modern sports stand designed to complement its green surroundings.
+The proposals will build upon the success of the home of Saracens as a community hub and deliver a unique collaboration of elite and community sport and education; a centre of sporting, community and educational excellence within a modern sports stand designed to complement its green surroundings.